kristinaw/Accelerometer/README.md

 This is an android application using the accelerometer in the phone to measure the user's acceleration.

-Getting Started
+# Getting Started

-Download the repository.
+1. Download the repository.
-Open the project in Android Studio.
+2. Open the project in Android Studio.
-Run the application on your android phone through a usb cable connected from your computer.
+3. Connect your android phone with your computer through a usb cable.
+4. Run the applicaton MainActivity